The optimal control problem object: structure and usage

 Note

-We refer to CTModels API for more details about this struct and its fields.
+We refer to the CTModels documentation for more details about this struct and its fields.

 Attributes and properties